intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 If the Oblivious Relay and Gateway collude, they can link Client identity and data together for each request and response transaction by simply observing the requests in transit.

-Technical solutions that prevent collusion do not currently exist.
-However, there are some mitigations that can be applied to reduce the risk of it happening in practice:
+It is not currently possible to guarantee with technical protocol measure that two entities are not colluding.
+However, there are some mitigations that can be applied to reduce the risk of collusion happening in practice:

 - Policy and contractual agreements between entities involved in partitioning, to disallow logging or sharing of data, or to require auditing.